 - Developers play an important role in application security, but they lack the skills and training.

-Nearly one-third (29%) of respondents expressed that developers within their organization lacked the knowledge to mitigate issues identified by their current application security tools.
+Nearly one-third (29%) of respondents expressed that developers within their organization lacked the knowledge to mitigate issues identified by their current application security tools (AppSec Tool).
 Furthermore only 17% said that their developers utilized just-in-time training available within their security tools and just 29% were required to participate in training at least once per quarter.